 Cloud Vulnerability DB

-This vulnerability could allow a malicious actor to force higher privileged users to execute unwanted actions under their current authentication.
-The high CVSS score indicates potential severe impacts on confidentiality, integrity, and availability of the affected system (Patchstack).
+The vulnerability could enable malicious actors to force higher privileged users to execute unwanted actions under their current authentication.
+The high CVSS score indicates potential severe impacts on the confidentiality, integrity, and availability of the affected system (Patchstack).

 Source: This report was generated using AI